Pina

 impl<'a> ProcessAccountInfos<'a> for MakeAccounts<'a> {

-fn process(&self, data: &[u8]) -> ProgramResult {
+fn process(self, data: &[u8]) -> ProgramResult {

 let args = MakeInstruction::try_from_bytes(data)?;

-let escrow_seeds = seeds_escrow!(self.maker.address().as_ref(), &args.seed.0);
+let escrow_seeds = seeds_escrow!(maker_address.as_ref(), &args.seed.0);

-let escrow_seeds_with_bump =
+let escrow_seeds_with_bump = seeds_escrow!(maker_address.as_ref(), &args.seed.0, args.bump);

 // Validate all accounts before mutating anything.